 When uploading additional files to be stacked with an existing asset in DF Studio, verify that the filename is an exact match (excluding the file extension—for example, MD_Gallery2_0113.xmp will match MD_Gallery2_0113.tif).
 It is also necessary to upload to the same Project and Setup for the new file to be stacked automatically with the existing asset.

 JPG files are generally a smaller file size, and therefore upload faster and generate previews more quickly.
-A recommended practice is to upload all JPGs for a Project first, then upload larger additional files (RAW, etc.) while DF Studio is generating previews from the JPGs.
+A recommended practice is to upload all JPGs for a Project first, then upload larger additional files to the stack (RAW, etc.) while DF Studio is generating previews from the JPGs.